Anti aging or anti photoaging?

 UVB radiation reaches the earth in relatively low amounts (about 0.5 percent of the solar spectral irradiance at ground level, integrated in the range 290-2500 nm) and is highly energetic.

-Seventy percent of UVB radiation reaching the skin is absorbed by the stratum corneum, 20 percent reaches the viable epidermis, and only 10 percent penetrates the upper part of the dermis.
+Seventy percent of UVB radiation reaching the skin is absorbed by the stratum corneum, 20 percent reaches the viable epidermis, and only 10 percent penetrates the upper dermis.

 UVA radiation has lower energy but is at least 20 times more abundant.
 UVA radiation is partly absorbed by the epidermis, but 20-30% reaches the deep dermis.

-Ninety-five percent of the UV radiation that reaches the ground level is.
+Ninety-five percent of the UV rays that reach the ground level are

 UVA 1.